Thermodynamics of Quantum Heat Bath: Finite-dimensional quantum systems

 \section{Finite-dimensional quantum systems}

-The present work is motivated in part by our growing need to understand the role of thermal effects in the development of quantum technologies.
+The present work is motivated in part by our growing need to understand the role of thermodynamic effects in the development of quantum technologies.
 One wishes to establish a consistent theory of the thermodynamics of ``quantum machines", and to understand the limitations on the efficiencies of quantum computations imposed by thermal interference.
 In practice this means the development of quantum statistical mechanics in a setting where the constituents of the systems under analysis can be represented by finite dimensional Hilbert spaces.
 Here we consider the quantum thermodynamics of a quantum heat bath.
 The heat bath is assumed to consist of a large number of weakly interacting ``molecules", each of which has finitely many degrees of freedom.
 We assume that the molecular interactions are sufficiently weak to ensure that the support of the state space of the bath is the topological product of the projective Hilbert spaces of the individual molecules.
-It is an essential feature of the notion of a collection of weakly interacting molecules that there should be no appreciable entanglement between the states of the various molecules, and that the energies associated with the interactions between the various molecules can be neglected.
+It is an essential feature of the notion of a collection of weakly interacting molecules that there should be negligible entanglement between the states of the various molecules, and that the energies associated with the interactions between the various molecules can be neglected.
 Our goal is to set up the problem in such a way that the properties of the quantum heat bath can be calculated explicitly in the limit as the number of constituents of the heat bath is taken to be large.